shpml/fundamentals/05_chapter/08_assesment.md

 5) Add some backgournd-color to your footer.
 Add a background color of #808080;.

 6) All that's left to do is to align your header, footer and paragraph to center.
+Go ahead and do that!

 #### Deliverable